 A particularly interesting controller in this realm is Manta from Snyderphonics.
 Its 6x8 grid of 48 touch sensitive plates can be infinitely programmed for a wide variety of applications.
 The plates are velocity and pressure sensitive, which promotes high degree of expressivity.
 Isomorphic by design, the controller is especially great for performing microtonal music.
 Rather than using the common MIDI protocol, Manta transmits flexible serial HID data which can be further translated into MIDI or OSC messages via dedicated applications, or to CV/Gate with the help of companion module Manta Mate.

 Capacitive sensing is also applied in multi-touch technology employed by modern smartphones and tablets.
 Speaking of which—there are several applications that allow users to create completely customized controller layouts, the most popular ones being Liine Lemur (ported from the groundbreaking hardware controller created and distributed by the french company Jazzmutant in early 2000s), and TouchOSC.
 This concept of convertibility is now re-envisioned with a couple hardware controllers such as the Sensel Morph and Joué Board, which allow users to dynamically swap silicone controller overlays on a multi-touch sensing platform.
+Regrettably, both the Morph and Board have recently been discontinued.

 It is also worth mentioning that both touch sensing and touchless technologies were widely explored by the synth pioneer Don Buchla, manifesting in such extraordinary controllers as Thunder, Lightning, and Marimba Lumina.